 In November 2007, we adopted a shareholder rights plan, which was subsequently amended.
-See also "Item 10.
-Additional Information-Memorandum and Articles of Association-Shareholder Rights Plan" in our 2014 Annual Report, which is incorporated by reference in this prospectus supplement and the accompanying prospectus.
+See also "Description of Share Capital-Shareholder Rights Plan."
 Although the rights plan will not prevent a takeover, it is intended to encourage anyone seeking to acquire our company to negotiate with our board of directors prior to attempting a takeover by potentially significantly diluting an acquirer's ownership interest in our outstanding shares.
 The existence of the rights plan may also discourage transactions that otherwise could involve payment of a premium over prevailing market prices for the ADSs.